Densetsu no Starfy (video game): Marketing

 In order to make the game successful, Nintendo and Tose aired animated television commercials, as well as selling some promotional merchandise, such as a music album that includes a few songs sung by Becky.
 The animated television commercials contain the game's exposition, though it differs in some respects.
 For instance, in the game, Starfy was walking inside the Pufftop Palace while carrying some stuff (including the Magic Jar holding the antagonist, Ogura), until he trips and drops what he is carrying, causing the Magic Jar to fall into the ocean below the Pufftop Palace.
 In one of the commercials, however, Starfy was walking outside of Pufftop Palace while only carrying the Magic Jar, until he tripped and he fell in the ocean (along with the Magic Jar).
 Another television commercial shows Starfy sleeping on the whale seen in the game.

 Despite being successful, it was released exclusively in Japan.
 Hitoshi Yamagami and Yasuhiro Minamimoto were unsure how it would be accepted by any gaming audience outside Japan.
 It was also stated by members of TOSE that they had long wanted to bring the game and its successors outside Japan, but Nintendo of America had always thought the games were full of too many Japanese cultural references for an international release.
-The game was planned to be released in China on the iQue Game Boy Advance system in 2006, but this release was cancelled due to high piracy.
+The game was planned to be released in China on the iQue Game Boy Advance system in 2006 but never materialized.